JamesCWeber/British_Airways_Data_Project_Part_1_Sentiment_Analysis/README.md

 Once the web pages are scraped and the lists are made, we will create a dataframe with the lists.
 The code below will take the lists created in the previous section of code and will create one column for each list.
 ```
-# Create dataframe that contains all the data for all reviews.
+# Create a dataframe that contains all the data for all reviews.

 df = pd.DataFrame()
 df['Rating'] = rating_list